SteelCompendium/data-gen/Kits/Martial Kits/Sniper.md

 -   12–16: 7 damage
 -   17+: 14 damage

-**Effect:** If you don’t take a move action this turn, you gain an edge on this attack.
+**Effect:** If you don't take a move action this turn, you gain an edge on this attack.